top of page

 Rawson Lake far below us on a gorgeous fall day

-Once you euphorically reach the saddle, I strongly recommend that you keep heading upwards in either direction (left or right) for stunning views of Upper and Lower Kananaskis Lakes waaaay below.
-Enjoy your well-earned snack in one of the most stupendous sitting areas of the Canadian Rockies.
+Once you euphorically reach the col, I strongly recommend that you keep heading upwards in either direction (left or right) for stunning views of Upper and Lower Kananaskis Lakes waaaay below and Mount Indefatiguable straight ahead.

 Pocaterra Ridge Map